sumatoken/sumatoken/README.md

 # 💫 About Me:

-🔭 I’m currently working on an IoT system to be installed in restaurants with the goal of creating a modern experience for clients.<br><br>
+🔭 I’m currently enrolled in a Full Stack Web Development Bootcamp to boost my career.<br><br>

 ## 🌐 Socials: